Policies and Forms

 Should an adopter need, for whatever reason, to re-home a horse which has been adopted from the Warriors of the Rainbow Horse Sanctuary, Inc., in the past, they must contact the Warriors of the Rainbow Horse Sanctuary, Inc. for a new adoption contract for the new owner(s).
 The fee the new owner will pay will be the current adoption fee (which may be more than the original owner paid) and, it will be paid to the Warriors of the Rainbow Horse Sanctuary, Inc., not to the original adopter.
 Under no circumstances is any horse ever adopted from the Warriors of the Rainbow Horse Sanctuary, Inc. to be sold (at auction or privately), given away, or sent to slaughter.
 The new adopter must meet the same standards the original adopter did, i.e., pass an on-site pre-adoption visit, and produce post-adoption health attestations from a licensed veterinarian, complete with photographs, for 2 years.
 Should an adopter need to re-home a horse and not be able to find another adopter, it may be possible (but is unlikely) for the horse to be returned to the Warriors of the Rainbow Horse Sanctuary, Inc., because the Sanctuary is often full.
 Therefore, a potential adopter should consider seriously the obligation he or she is undertaking when adopting.
 The whole purpose of the Sanctuary is to prevent useful, well-trained, sound, fully-salvaged horses from being returned to the mill of multiple owners and perhaps inadequate ones, plus, the risk of slaughter being sold at auction would pose.
 Adopters are almost invariably receiving an animal worth far more than the meager adoption fee they pay, especially in terms of training, reliability, and all-around trustworthiness.

-Should, in the sole opinion of the personnel of the Warriors of the Rainbow Horse Sanctuary, Inc., an adopter fail to meet the terms of the adoption contract, such that the horse’s health and well-being are in jeopardy in any way, that horse will be immediately returned to the Warriors of the Rainbow Horse Sanctuary, Inc. or to one of its foster homes.
+Should, in the sole opinion of the personnel of the Warriors of the Rainbow Horse Sanctuary, Inc., an adopter fail to meet the terms of the adoption contract, or in any way jeopardize the horse’s health and well-being, that horse will be immediately returned to the Warriors of the Rainbow Horse Sanctuary, Inc. or to one of its foster homes.
 The adopter’s signature(s) on the original adoption contract testifies to their knowledge of, and agreement with, this clause, and they further agree not to impede such return, should it become necessary.
 There is no refund of adoption fees.